How far will one person go for family?

 Lighthouses: beautiful, mysterious, dangerous, remote – the perfect setting for this genre fiction anthology – a collection of fantasy, sci-fi, romance, crime, historical fiction, dystopian and paranormal short stories from established and emerging Australian authors.

-Lighthouse is a unique multi-genre collection of short stories that celebrate lighthouses.
-From sci-fi and fantasy to romance and crime – and everything in between – Lighthouse features exciting voices from emerging and established Australian writers including Lea Scott.
+Lighthouse is a unique multi-genre collection of short stories from LORIKEET INK that celebrate lighthouses.
+From sci-fi and fantasy to romance and crime – and everything in between – Lighthouse features exciting voices from emerging and established Australian writers including Lea Scott's crime inspired story 'The Caretakers'.

 Chilling short stories of gruesome murders and clever crimes.
 With determined detectives, cunning crooks and amateur sleuths, this book has such a range of variety, there's sure to be mystery to suit you.